• Skip to main content

 The Model to delete data

-• Create a method deleteData with two parameters like deleteId & callback and write SQL query to delete data based on deleteId from the crud table.
+• Create a method deleteData with two parameters like deleteId & callback and write SQL queries to delete data based on deleteId from the crud table.

 • deleteId – It will take input values from the deleteData method of controllers/update.js